Edge-Aware and Content-Adaptive Infrared Gas Leak Detection for Industrial Safety Monitoring: Related Work

-Traditional gas detection methods~\citep{weng2024enhancing,li2024lr,qiao2022novel} can be broadly divided into contact-based and non-contact-based approaches.
-Contact-based methods mainly rely on chemical sensors~\citep{kang2023feature}, which directly interact with target gases and offer high sensitivity.
-However, their performance is easily affected by environmental factors such as temperature, humidity, and airflow~\citep{vergara2012chemical}.
-Moreover, they cannot directly localize leak sources, still requiring manual inspection.
+Gas leak detection methods can generally be divided into contact-based and non-contact methods~\citep{weng2024enhancing,li2024lr}.
+Contact-based methods mainly rely on chemical gas sensors, which detect target gases through direct interaction and can provide high sensitivity under controlled conditions~\citep{kang2023feature}.
+However, their performance is often affected by environmental factors such as temperature, humidity, airflow, and sensor aging~\citep{vergara2012chemical}.
+In addition, because most chemical sensors provide point-wise measurements, they have limited spatial coverage and usually cannot directly localize the leakage source without additional inspection or dense sensor deployment.

-Non-contact methods avoid direct interaction between sensors and gases, and instead infer gas presence from physical cues such as optical, acoustic, or pressure signals~\citep{yao2024tsff,yao2025spatio,zhao2024review}.
-Acoustic-based solutions (e.g., ConvFormer~\citep{li2025optimized}) combine advanced denoising (PSOMV-VMD) with deep classification to improve low-cost leak detection, but still suffer from limited low-frequency response, domain generalization issues, and difficulties in handling complex multi-leak scenarios.
-Pressure-wave-based approaches~\citep{chen2024fbg} can achieve high sensitivity and small localization errors, yet signal attenuation, dependence on pipeline pressure, and the need for sensor arrays or openings increase deployment complexity.
+Non-contact methods infer gas leakage from physical signals such as optical, acoustic, or pressure responses~\citep{yao2024tsff,yao2025spatio,zhao2024review}.
+Acoustic-based approaches detect leakage-induced acoustic emissions and have been widely studied for pipeline monitoring.
+For example, ConvFormer~\citep{li2025optimized} combines signal denoising with deep classification to improve leak identification.
+Nevertheless, acoustic methods remain sensitive to background noise, machinery vibration, sensor placement, and domain shifts between operating conditions.
+Pressure-wave-based methods can provide fast response and accurate localization in well-defined pipeline systems~\citep{chen2024fbg}, but their performance may degrade because of wave attenuation, pressure fluctuations, pipeline complexity, and the need for multiple sensors or access points.
+These limitations make wide-area monitoring in large industrial facilities difficult.